 There are various methods of depositing checks.
 An in-person deposit with the bank teller lets you instantly access your newly deposited funds.
 Alternatively, although depositing your check at an ATM or via the mobile app may save you a trip to the bank, this may trigger extra wait time before the bank processes the check and makes the funds available to you.

 The Benefits of Mobile Deposits

 One may transact at any time, in any place, without the worry of crowded parking lots and long bank lines.

-- Speed: Mobile phone banking generally affords you quicker access to your funds than ATMs.
+Mobile phone banking generally affords you quick access to your funds than ATMs.
 Why?
 Because with ATM deposits, a banker may have to retrieve checks from the machine, then manually digitize them.
 However, some advanced model ATMs can instantly create an image of your check.
-With mobile deposit, your checks are immediately digitized.
+With a mobile deposit, your checks are immediately digitized.

 The Benefits of ATM Deposits

 While remote deposits offer unique advantages, ATM deposits are favorable in certain situations.

-- Cash back: If you need instant cash, and you have no money in your account already, you may be able to get some cash immediately after depositing checks at an ATM, however that amount may be restricted to a percentage of the check's total amount.
+If you need instant cash, and you have no money in your account already, you may be able to get some cash immediately after depositing checks at an ATM, however, that amount may be restricted to a percentage of the check's total amount.
 But it's important to note there may be stiff penalties if a check bounces after deposit.

-- Multiple deposits: If you wish to deposit multiple checks simultaneously, most ATMs simplify transactions by accepting multiple checks at one time.
-But with remote deposits, it may be labor intensive to scan and process each check, one by one.
+If you wish to deposit multiple checks simultaneously, most ATMs simplify transactions by accepting multiple checks at one time.
+But with remote deposits, it may be labor-intensive to scan and process each check, one by one.